serdeliuk/G531GT-hackint0sh/README.md

 Firmware Error (ACPI): Could not resolve symbol [^^PEG0.PEGP.TGPU], AE_NOT_FOUND (20191018/dswload2-477)
 ```

-### Then apply all patches one by one, patched should be in the same folder as DSDT.dsl
+### Then apply all patches one by one, patches files should be in the same folder as DSDT.dsl
 ```
 patch -p1 < 1.OSI.darwin.windows10.patch
 patch -p1 < 2.battery.patch